marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 ldlinux.c32 via a file-like API that was abstracting the fact that the file was sitting on a remote TFTP server.
-In fact, many data structures and functions are involved in file operations, nothing very much different then what you would find on a Linux OS and libc.
+In fact, many data structures and functions are involved in file operations, nothing very much different then what one would find on a Linux OS and libc.
 It is actually interesting to dive a bit deeper.

 File-like API